- Start Prepping

 Just getting one of these vehicles on its own is a big step in your bug out plans.
 All of them fit the needs we have when we are bugging out as they are have the size we need to pack supplies, gear and fit our loved ones in, they are able to perform well off-road, should we need it to, and they’re fuel efficient and budget options for bug out vehicles.
 But when you do get a bug out vehicle, there might be some additions you want to consider to really perform the duties that a bug out vehicle needs to.
+This would include great survival tires, which you can find comparisons on Auto Clown.
 After all, we’re planning on using this vehicle when the SHTF, and whatever that might be, some of these things are going to come in handy.

 Lightbars and work lights: having bright LED working flood lights on the side and the back of your vehicle are going to help a lot.
 There may be situations where instead of bugging out, you might want to provide a helping hand to a nearby town, or your local area, whether it be after a horrible storm or the much-needed repair and assistance after a flood.
 As some of these incidents can cause blackouts, having working lights for evening work on the side and rear of your bug out vehicle turns it into a workstation.
 That, and when you are outdoors and are setting up camp or at your bug out location, these lights give you the chance to have an all-around visibility to ensure the area is clear, and to allow you to see your surrounding area to set up camp at night.
 A good option for work lights on your bug out vehicle is Lite-Way’s Cree LED lights, and Yitamotor’s light bar.